jhackmeister/ALY6050/README.md

 # ALY6050
-Course work for ALY 6050 - Enterprise Analytics

-Welcome, this repo represents the work done for ALY6040 : Data Mining for the Spring Quarter, 2025.
+Welcome, this repo represents the work done for ALY6050 : Introduction to Enterprise Analytics, Summer 2025.

 This course is part of the MPS Data Analytics program at Northeastern University.